-Education: a right for all children, including those with a disability
+Education is a right for all children including those with a disability

 Children with disabilities face many challenges, including access to inclusive education.
 With over half of the 65 million primary and secondary school age children with disabilities across the globe out of school, the need for a more inclusive approach to education is clear.
 Not only is inclusive and equitable education a right under the United Nations Convention of the Rights of Persons with Disabilities, and a goal under the 2030 Agenda for Sustainable Development, but it is a key way in which people living in poor communities can break of out of the cycle of poverty.

 In Ethiopia, close to 10 per cent of the country’s population live with some form of a disability.

 CBM Australia supported partners in Ethiopia on a community-based rehabilitation project which, among other things, supported access to inclusive education for children with disabilities.

 Before the project, inclusive education was not well known and no child with a disability was registered at any of the schools in the project area.
 However, over three years, community awareness-raising activities increased peoples understanding of disability issues and the need for children with disabilities to be able to access education that is suitable to their needs.